"I would rather die standing than live on my knees."

 The United States, viewing the turmoil south of the border with growing unease, intervenes.

-The American navy seizes the port of Veracruz in a bid to choke off Huerta's supplies and limit the influence of Germany, a specter looming over the globe.
+The American navy seizes the port of Veracruz in a naval battle to choke off Huerta's supplies and limit the influence of Germany, a specter looming over the globe.

 Mexico, already a tinderbox of tension, is set ablaze by the intrusion of a foreign power.

-The revolutionaries score their most significant victory yet.
+The revolutionaries score their most significant victory yet a the Battle of Zacatecas.

 Zacatecas, a crucial city for Huerta due to its rich silver mines, falls to Pancho Villa's forces.
 The defeat sends shockwaves through Huerta's regime.